RefactoringGuru/design-patterns-php/README.md

      */
     ```

+    This notation helps to keep the code in one place while allowing the website to generates separate versions of examples for all listed languages.
 Don't be scared and ignore the non-English part of such comments.
-If you want to change something in a comment like this, then do it.
+If you want to change something in a comment like this, just do it.
 Even if you do it wrong, we'll tell you how to fix it during the Pull Request.

 ## License